localhost8080/multiloquent/README.md

 the theme uses bootstrap: http://getbootstrap.com v3.0.4 - Apache-20 Licence http://www.apache.org/licenses/LICENSE-2.0
-the theme uses font-awesome: http://fontawesome.io - SiL Open Font Licence http://scripts.sil.org/OFL
+the theme uses font-awesome: http://fontawesome.io - SiL Open Font Licence http://scripts.sil.org/OFL the theme is responsive.

-the main slider on the homepage will use your top ten posts if you have the top10 plugin installed, otherwise it will use your 10 most recent as a fallback http://wordpress.org/extend/plugins/top-10/ it gets the image from the 'featured image' against the post if it exists, if it doesnt then it uses a default image
+the main slider on the homepage will use your top ten posts if you have the top10 plugin installed, otherwise it will use your 10 most recent as a fallback http://wordpress.org/extend/plugins/top-10/ it gets the image from the 'featured image' against the post if it exists, if it doesnt then it uses a default image.

+posts with a featured image display the featured image in the header of the site

 has a theme for TW Recent Posts Widget 'yarpp' - yet another related posts plugin and it will auto include the related posts in the post page if its installed
 [I suggest that you pick multiples of 3 for the number of related posts to show - 3 will be one row, 6 will be two rows]